On Women and Wine

 I don’t want to end on a cliché, but the truth is that developing a healthy relationship with alcohol is a journey we all have to take.
 And it looks different for everyone.
 Some people choose not to drink at all and some make creating, selling, and embracing alcohol a central part of their lives.
 Both are okay and both can be healthy.

 That said, what may not be a problem one day can slowly and insidiously transform into one.
-If the anecdotes from my research are given the recognition they deserve, one glass a day to take the edge off can easily lead to two or three until we’re regularly finishing an entire bottle and blacking out on weeknights.
+One glass a day to take the edge off can easily lead to two or three until we’re regularly finishing an entire bottle and blacking out on weeknights.
 While not all drinking is problematic drinking, we are all at risk, especially young women.
 No one is immune to stress, clever marketing, and/or peer pressure.

 But just as trivializing alcohol use is a problem, so is stigmatizing it.
 Women are dealing with enough bullshit right now, we don’t need to pile shame for drinking too much wine on top.
 In the face of what some are calling a “looming health crisis,” Glaser simply urges a national conversation on what moderate drinking is.